 Like file name, image alt text is another important SEO aspect.
 With alt text you can help search engines understand the context of the image.
 It further improves the chances of the images getting indexed properly.

-Alt text comes handy in case an image fails to load or takes time to load.
+Alt text comes in handy in case an image fails to load or takes time to load.
 Google then identifies the context with alt text even without seeing the image.
 It helps search engines ascertain important information about the image to find the best image for a user’s query.

 Image File Size:

-And since page speed is now one of the pertinent ranking signals considered by Google thus it’s now important than ever to ensure a website that load blazing fast.
+And since page speed is now one of the pertinent ranking signals considered by Google thus it’s now more important than ever to ensure a website that loads blazing fast.
 If you have a large ecommerce website your website may end up with hundreds and thousands of bulky photos that can directly affect your ranking in SERPs and image searches.

 Reducing file sizes in bulk isn’t easy.
 It should be done with a solid strategy.
 There are several tools and plugins that you can use to reduce the image file size without affecting the image quality.